waleedalghadamsy/FSHazirlaV1Alpha05/README.md

-﻿This is the 1.0 alpha 3 version the source code for the Bisipariş project.
+﻿This is Bisipariş versıon 1.0 alpha 4.

 This project includes:
 - Backend web application, using ASP.NET Core 3.0 Razor Pages.